The Who: Bass

 A distinctive part of the original band's sound was Entwistle's lead bass playing, while Townshend concentrated on rhythm and chords.
 Entwistle's was the first popular use of Rotosound strings in 1966, trying to find a piano-like sound.
 His bassline on "Pinball Wizard" was described by Who biographer John Atkins as "a contribution of its own without diminishing the guitar lines"; he described his part on "The Real Me" from Quadrophenia, recorded in one take, as "a bass solo with vocals".
-Entwistle's basses include a "Frankenstein" assembled from five Fender Precision and Jazz basses, and Warwick, Alembic, Gretsch and Guild basses.
+Entwistle's basses include a "Frankenstein" assembled from five Fender Precision and Jazz basses, and Warwick, Alembic, and Status Graphite basses.

 Drums

 Moon further strengthened the reversal of traditional rock instrumentation by playing lead parts on his drums.
-His style was at odds with British rock contemporaries such as The Kinks' Mick Avory and The Shadows' Brian Bennett who did not consider tom-toms necessary for rock music.
+His style was at odds with British rock contemporaries such as the Kinks' Mick Avory and the Shadows' Brian Bennett, who did not consider tom-toms necessary for rock music.
 Moon used Premier kits starting in 1966.
 He avoided the hi-hat, and concentrated on a mix of tom rolls and cymbals.

 Jones' concise, supportive drumming style was in sharp contrast to Moon's.
 The Who were initially enthusiastic about working with a completely different drummer.
 Townshend later stated, "we've never really been able to replace Keith" and Daltrey ultimately believed Jones was not right for the band, while still speaking highly of him as a friend and drummer.
 Starkey knew Moon from childhood and Moon gave him his first drum kit.

 Starkey has been praised for his playing style which echoes Moon's without being a copy.